Teachable-AI-Lab-TAIL/cobweb-rust/README.rst

 This is a Rust library of algorithms that perform COBWEB.

-In this library, the In this library, the `COBWEB
+In this library, the `COBWEB
 <http://axon.cs.byu.edu/~martinez/classes/678/Papers/Fisher_Cobweb.pdf>`_
 is implemented.